saugaatallabadi/tickets-ai/README.md

 <img src = "tickets.jpg" width = 400>

-We've built a bot that you can integrate into customer service live chat as well as ticketing systems like Zendesk which can help you do two things:
+ticket.ai is a bot that you can integrate into customer service live chat as well as ticketing systems like Zendesk which can help you do two things:

 1. It can analyze chats between customers and customer service representatives, store earlier solutions and swoop into the conversation if a customer comes up with the same problem again, so the customer service agents don't have to repeat a solution they have already provided